 What Can OpenVPN Be Used For?

 You’re probably wondering why we’re choosing OpenVPN as the topic for our project.
 Multiple use cases are possible, but let’s keep things simple and focus on just one, the personal internet proxy.A personal internet proxy is a useful tool when it comes to privacy because it gives you added control and protection on open and untrusted networks.
 For example, you could use OpenVPN on your mobile device or laptop on any public Wi-Fi network, assuming that network does not filter your outbound VPN.
 When you’re connected to your VPN, the network traffic between your client device and the OpenVPN server is encrypted.
 Your request is then proxied via the server to the final destination on the internet.Personally, I use this VPN solution fairly regularly.
 Because it can be auto-deployed and destroyed, it’s easy to only pay for the resources when you actually need them (though, it does take a few minutes to provision).
-Also, you should be aware of the AWS data transfer out costs for your region if you are going to be moving large amounts of data via upload or download, especially for streaming music or video.Let’s talk a bit more about some advantages to rolling your own VPN server.
+Also, you should be aware of the AWS data transfer out costs for your region if you are going to be moving large amounts of data via upload or download, especially for streaming music or video.Let’s talk a bit more about some advantages to rolling your own AWS VPN server.

 Secure Your Local Area Communication